25 Essential Black-Owned Restaurants in Atlanta

 While you debate with yourself whether coffee shops belong in a restaurant guide or not, just know that Urban Grind is more than deserving of a mention as one of Atlanta’s essential Black-owned eating establishments.
 The quaint and cozy coffee shop has plenty of drink options for local coffee addicts, and if you get hungry while working—or “grinding,” as Cassandra Ingram’s shop likes to call it—you have to try one of Urban Grind’s criminally delicious panini sandwiches.

 Killer Mike and T.I.’s joint business venture may still be approaching a proper brick and mortar opening, but Atlanta’s support for Bankhead Seafood’s revival proves why it must be considered one of the city’s essential Black-owned restaurants.
 Originally founded by Helen Harden in 1968, Bankhead Seafood dished out fried seafood for 50 years straight, and as soon as Harden decided to close up shop due to her declining health, Killer Mike and T.I. immediately stepped up and ensured that future generations wouldn’t miss out on the classic Grove Park eatery.
-While it’s currently operating out of a food truck, Bankhead Seafood is set to re-open this year, so get ready to enjoy a Bankhead Platter while marveling at all of the restaurant’s stunning renovations.
+While it’s currently operating out of a food truck, Bankhead Seafood is set to re-open very soon, so get ready to enjoy a Bankhead Platter while marveling at all of the restaurant’s stunning renovations.

 Another classic Atlanta eatery is Edgewood Pizza, aka the home of the “King Slice.”
 This Black-owned pizzeria sits on the corner of Edgewood Avenue and Boulevard, and it’s only a quick walk away from the King Center, hence the name of its enormous “King Slice.”
 Edgewood Pizza is a local staple where you can enjoy expertly crafted pizza, dozens of vibrant art pieces, and some straight-up good vibes.